 - Your dog may have not accepted the family members as Pack leader

 - Your dog may be experiencing a conflict in the Pack

 - Your dog may feel threatened when someone intrudes the dog's assumed territory

 - The dog aggression may be habituated due to an earlier attack by another dog or person

 There is no scientific evidence that you can give up on a dog arguing the dog aggression is caused by heredity.
 Generally, and particularly for the German Shepherd with this breed's extreme need for ample socialization, dog aggression is always caused by present or past behavior, not by genetics.

 Dog Aggression - Contributing Factors

 In addition to identifying the CAUSE of your dog's aggression, also helpful is that you understand that in a dog's living environment certain factors contribute to dog aggression, while other factors help to mitigate dog aggression.
 Simply said: In the wrong environment every dog can become aggressive, just like every person too!

-Dog aggression contributing factors are:
+Dog aggression contributing factors, or triggers, are:

 - Excessive use of methods of the much overrated Obedience Training